shaoweilin/shaoweilin.github.io/_sources/posts/2022-05-28-likelihood-greed-and-temperature-in-sequence-learning.md.txt

 In fact, for large $\beta,$ the negative log density grows like $\beta E(\hat{s}^*_{t+1}|\hat{s}_t, w),$ the transition energy that is mimimal over all $\beta E(s'|\hat{s}_t, w)$ for $s' \in N(\hat{s}_t).$ This means that for lower minimal transition energies $E(\hat{s}^*_{t+1}|\hat{s}_t, w),$ the holding time period in state $\hat{s}_t$ is shorter.

 Consequently, the negative log-likelihood $\ell(w)$ tends to

 $$
 \beta \sum_{t=0}^{T-1} E(\hat{s}_{t+1}|\hat{s}_t, w),
 $$

 the sum of the transition energies.
 The objective here is different from that in the discrete-time model which subtracts the minimal transition energy from each time step.

 Suppose that we have a time interval of length $T$ and the initial state is $s_0$.
 By the stochastic summation algorithm of Gillespie {cite}`weber2017master`, the negative log density of observing a path with states $s_0, \ldots, s_n$ and holding periods $\delta_0, \ldots, \delta_n$ satisfying $\delta_0 + \cdots +\delta_n = T,$ is given by

 $$
 \sum_{t=0}^n \delta_t Z(s_t,w) + \beta \sum_{t=0}^{n-1} E(s_{t+1}|s_t,w).
 $$

-For large $\beta$, the latter summand dominates the log density, and the optimal paths are determined by _pathwise energy minimization_.
-This _pathwise energy minimization_ is analogous to the principle of least action in classical or quantum physics.
+For large $\beta$, the latter summand dominates the log density, and the optimal paths are determined by *pathwise energy minimization*.
+This pathwise minimization is analogous to the principle of least action in classical or quantum physics.

 ## Natural language processing